lionelvillard/openwhisk-project/docs/format.md

 ### Properties

-- PROPOSAL: service (string, optional) : the service name.
+- name (string, optional) : the name associated to the entities described in the deployment.

-  When specified, deployed entities are fully managed by linking them to the service name.
-Do not change it without proper review as commands like `undeploy` may not work as expected.
+  When specified, deployed entities are fully managed by linking them to the name by adding the special `managed` annotation.
+Do not change this  without proper review as commands like `undeploy` may not work as expected.

 - [`includes`](#includes) (array, optional)
 - [`packages`](#packages) (object, optional)